 Clean lines and rich texture take center stage in this elevated farmhouse bathroom.
 White shiplap offers crisp contrast to mosaic floor tiles, while a Swanbridge vanity top lends subtle marble-like movement.
 Statement pulls, dark wood cabinetry, and sleek brass accents complete the rustic-glam powder room.

 Powder rooms are an ideal space to showcase opulence and ornate details.
 This stunning space features gold hand-painted wallpaper, intricate cabinetry with a playful woodland pattern, and Cambria’s Ella.

 Powder rooms tend to leave an impression with your guests, so you never want to skimp on quality materials.
 Showcase your style and smarts with durable and beautiful Cambria vanities.
 Cambria is maintenance free, easy-clean, and nonporous (meaning moisture and bacteria is never absorbed) – important considerations for high-traffic bathroom areas.

-Find more powder room and guest bath inspo in our Blue Bathroom Round-up and on our Bathroom Design Pinterest board.
+Find more powder room and guest bath inspo in our Bathroom Vanity Roundup, Blue Bathroom Roundup, and Bathroom Design Pinterest board.
 You can also order samples of the white quartz countertops from Cambria’s Marble Collection featured in these spaces – Ella, Brittanicca, and Swanbridge – to test out all your pattern-play ideas.